-Note: The roots of your bare root plant are coated with Terra-Sorb® Hydrogel to protect them from drying out during handling and transport.
-It is suitable for planting and should be left on the roots.
-Simply plant your tree according to the instructions included in this guide.
+Note: The roots of your bare root tree are coated with Terra-Sorb® Hydrogel to protect them from drying out during handling and transport.
+It is environmentally safe and should be left on the roots.
+Simply plant according to the instructions included in this guide.

-SHIPPED AS A BARE ROOT TREE
+SHIPPED AS A BARE ROOT TREE.